“I can save time if I write my review on the way to the theater.” –Mortimer Brewster

 Arsenic and Old Lace (IMDB), a hit play and Capra film, was done by several radio anthology series.

-And his dedication to his craft gets shaky when he discovers that his aunties have a cadaver in the window seat.
-Perhaps he does sound like a newspaperman, when in an attempt to deal with the crisis at home, he tries to find a last-minute substitute to review the play.
+Whatever his dedication to his craft, it is understandably tested when he discovers that his aunties have a cadaver in the window seat.
+In an attempt to deal with this crisis, he calls the office to find a last-minute substitute to review that night’s play.